zero731/zero731.github.io/_posts/2020-08-29-dealing_with_outliers.markdown

 But let's investigate a little further.
 We can look at the median sqft_living for houses grouped by number of bedrooms as follows: `data.groupby('bedrooms').median()[['sqft_living']]`
 <img src="https://raw.githubusercontent.com/zero731/learn_blog/master/outlier_blog_post/Figures/bedroom_grpby_df.png">

 It appears that houses with only 3 bedrooms are most similar to our 33 bedroom house in terms of interior living space.
-And with `data.describe()['bedrooms']` we can see that the median number of bedrooms is 3, the mean is close to 3, and the mode is likely 3 since the 25% and 50% quantiles are both 3.
+And with `data.describe()['bedrooms']` we can see that the median number of bedrooms is 3 and the mean is close to 3.
 Thus it seems reasonable to replace 33 with 3 bedrooms.
 That can be accomplished with the following block of code, which will then also replot the jointplot once that observation has been adjusted:

 ```
 data.loc[data['bedrooms']==33, 'bedrooms'] = 3